SoftUni/Programming-Basics-Book-JS-EN/chapter-05-loops.md

 Now that we got acquainted with the loops, it's time **to consolidate our knowledge in practice**, and as you know, this is done with a lot of code writing.
 Let's solve several problems for exercise:

-### Problem: An element, equal to the sum of the rest
+### Problem: An Element Equal to the Sum of the Rest

 Write a program that reads **n integer numbers** and checks whether there is a number that equals the sum of all the rest among them.
 If there is such an element, print **"Yes" + the element's value**, otherwise - **"No" + the difference between the largest element and the sum of the rest** (by absolute value).